-- Preventing outages requires both capital and operational expenses. - Capital expenditures for such items as backup AC generators, batteries, redundant transmission paths, etc. can be very large. - Capital expenses to remove some vulnerabilities might be cost prohibitive, wherein the risk is deemed as acceptable. - Users might not be aware that the service provider has a vulnerability that they do not plan to remediate. - Regulator and the service provider might have significant disagreements as to what is an acceptable risk. - For instance, duct space in metropolitan areas might present significant constraints to offering true path diversity of fiber cables. - Or rural local switches might present considerable challenges for designers to offer two separate SS7 access links. - Disaster recovery plans are geared toward reacting to outages rather than preventing them. - It is very important not to overlook the importance of fault removal plans. - There must be an adequate balance between preventing outages and reacting to outages once they have occurred.
+- Preventing outages requires both capital and operational expenses. - Capital expenditures for such items as backup AC generators, batteries, redundant transmission paths, etc. can be very large. - Capital expenses to remove some vulnerabilities might be cost prohibitive, wherein the risk is deemed as acceptable. - Users might not be aware that the service provider has a vulnerability that they do not plan to remediate. - Service providers might have significant disagreements as to what is an acceptable risk. - Disaster recovery plans are geared toward reacting to outages rather than preventing them. - It is very important not to overlook the importance of fault removal plans. - There must be an adequate balance between preventing outages and reacting to outages once they have occurred.
 This is a delicate economic equilibrium point which service providers struggle with.